top of page

 Nicolas -Joseph Cugnot

-In a historic demonstration in France in 1770, Cugnot's Fardier showcased its capabilities by pulling a five-ton artillery cannon.
-The original 1770 Fardier de Cugnot has been housed in the Arts et Métiers Museum in Paris, France, since 1800.
-Our Fardier is a completely functional, faithful reproduction that was created from the ground up by The Tampa Bay Auto Museum Restoration Team and completed in 2010.
-The engineers from Polypack and the Tampa Bay Automobile Museum have given a new lease on life to the Fardier de Cugnot.
-This is the first time that Nicolas Cugnot's Fardier has run in over 200 years!
+Since 1800, the original 1770 Fardier de Cugnot has been housed in the Arts et Métiers Museum in Paris, France.
+Our Fardier is not only a faithful reproduction of the original, but also completely functional.
+Over the course of several years, this tribute to Cugnot was created from the ground up by The Tampa Bay Auto Museum Restoration Team and engineers from Polypack, Inc. Completed in 2010 and with a new lease on life, this is the first time that Nicholas-Joseph Cugnot’s Fardier has displayed its capabilities in over 200 years!

 bottom of page